Downey, Idaho

 Downey is a city in the Marsh Valley in southern Bannock County, Idaho, United States.
 It is part of the Pocatello Metropolitan Statistical Area.
 The population was 571 at the 2020 census.

 The community was reportedly named after one Mr. Downey, a director of the Union Pacific Railroad.
-However, researchers have been unable verify existence of said Mr. Downey.
+However, researchers have been unable to verify the existence of said Mr. Downey.
 Notwithstanding, some have asserted he was a track worker, not a director.

 Geography

 Downey is located in Marsh Valley.
 It lies on the route of U.S. Highway 91.

 According to the United States Census Bureau, the city has a total area of 0.99 sqmi, all of it land.